-According to the County of Riverside's 2018 Multi-Jurisdictional Local Hazard Mitigation Plan, environmental hazards affecting residential development in the City include geologic and seismic conditions, which provide the greatest threat to the built environment, aircraft accidents, and hazardous materials release, including pipeline rupture.
+According to the County of Riverside's 2018 Multi-Jurisdictional Local Hazard Mitigation Plan, environmental hazards affecting residential development in the City include geologic and seismic conditions, which provide the greatest threat to the built environment, aircraft accidents wildfire, and hazardous materials release, including pipeline rupture flooding.
 The following hazards may impact development of residential units in San Jacinto.
+To protect the health, safety, and welfare of residents in San Jacinto, the City has adopted regulations that limit development within areas of high risk and/or require design standards that can withstand natural hazards.
+In preparing the City's inventory of vacant sites designated for residential development (Appendix A), the City considered the extent to which sites were constrained by hazards, and potential hazards are accounded accounted for as part of the capacity study.
+There are no known environmental constraints or other constraints that would preclude housing development on identified sites in the planning period or reduce the potential capacity of a site to a level lower than what has been assumed in Appendix A.